Many instructors ask why we don't have PowerPoint slides, often noting that many textbooks come with slides. There are a couple reasons:

 - A zyBook is already electronic so can itself be projected, which many instructors do.
 Textbook slides were needed partly because instructors wanted to project a book's figures but hardcopy books can't be projected, and even when textbooks became available digitally, their formatting for paper made projecting awkward.
 In contrast, zyBooks are formatted for the web so project nicely.
 Instructors can also play the animations, which form a key part of zyBooks and would be hard to reproduce in PowerPoint.
 Instructors can also work on Challenge Activities or zyLabs while projecting as well.

-Instead, we provide an elegant solution wherein a zyBook can be put into "Presentation view".
+If one does not want to project the zyBook in its normal form, a zyBook can be put into "Presentation view" (via a button on the top of each page).
 Paragraphs and questions sets are automatically removed, leaving animations, figures, tables, coding windows, etc. All defined terms are automatically made into large bulleted text, like on a traditional slide.
 See below for an example.

-A drawback of our approach is that the internet is required, vs. ppt slides that can be used without internet.
-But, an instructor who wishes to project content during an internet outage can preemptively save our content by using their browser’s “Save page as –> Webpage complete” for each section, or printing a chapter to pdf.
-While the saved content won’t be interactive, the content can be projected to help get the instructor through the internet outage.
+A drawback of our approach is that internet access is required, vs. ppt slides that can be used without internet.
+An instructor who wishes to project content without internet can previously save our content by using their browser’s “Save page as –> Webpage complete” for each section.
+Alternatively, they can print a chapter to pdf.
+While the saved content won’t be interactive, the content can be projected, at least to help get the instructor through the internet outage.

-Learn to use presentation view from this article on using presentation view.
+Learn to use presentation view from this article.